Loweredgames/Skyblock-Classic-Edition/README.md

 [![Crowdin](https://badges.crowdin.net/skyblock-classic-edition/localized.svg)](https://crowdin.com/project/skyblock-classic-edition)

-_Skyblock is one of the most famous maps in Minecraft. this version has been updated and now supports all future versions of Minecraft._
+_Skyblock is one of the most famous maps in Minecraft.
+This modification has been updated and now supports all future versions of Minecraft._

 # Story: